 Then it's a data problem.
 It's about capturing, it's about visualizing.
 So long story short, I'm seeing a real pick up on ESG and mostly carbon intensity is a pretty important topic in all my conversations.
 And I think that's a trend that is just great for the world.

-And so you take someone who's a big supporter of the acquisition, but put them in the reverse swollen, and that sort of a discussion and a rigor around thinking through the strategic rationale is super important.
-And so those are probably two or three things that come to top of my mind, but boy, it's such an important activity for large corporations because a great innovation lever, and it's such an important exit opportunity for investors and founders of early stage companies that you know it's just great to see.
+And so you take someone who's a big supporter of the acquisition, but put them in the reverse role and that sort of a discussion and a rigor around thinking through the strategic rationale is super important.
+And so those are probably two or three things that come to top of my mind, but boy, it's such an important activity for large corporations because it’s a great innovation lever, and it's such an important exit opportunity for investors and founders of early-stage companies that you know it's just great to see.